eapostol/minimalES6-v01/README.md

 5. Now you can **clone** the repository.

-6 (a).
-If you are cloning using the terminal...
+6. (a) If you are cloning using the terminal...
 - Note the Github URL for your project, it will be something like

 https://github.com/yourgithubID/**projectName.git**